linatl/jekyll-gitbook/_posts/OSCP/2021-03-13-windowsprivesc.markdown

 Check architecture of powershell environment:
 > [Environment]::Is64BitProcess

+alternative to check arch in ps environment:
+> [IntPtr]::Size
+The value of this property is 4 in a 32-bit process, and 8 in a 64-bit process.

-If you get a shell trough a webserver running in a 32bit process but the host is 64bit, powershell will by default open a 32bit process.
+For example: If you get a shell trough a webserver running in a 32bit process but the host is 64bit, powershell will by default open a 32bit process.
 This can be solved by specifically calling powershell with the following path:
 C:\Windows\sysNative\WindowsPowerShell\v1.0\powershell.exe